 I figured that was the least of my worries at this point.

 After I had chugged the eighth or ninth bottle things started getting pretty hazy.
 My ears were ringing like church bells and I was feeling dizzy and breathing real heavy.
 I’m pretty sure that at some point I passed out.

-I seem to recall someone fumbling with the lock and Waldo rushing in and licking me all over my face.
+I seem to recall someone fumbling with the lock and Waldo rushing in and licking my face.

 When I finally came to I was lying in a hospital bed hooked up to all sorts of machinery.

 “We almost lost you, Mr. Noir,” the doctor said.

 “Skip, I’m so glad to see you alive!”
 Sadie chimed in.

 I stuck out my tongue to speak and saw it was all black and hairy looking.

 “Just get some rest now,” the doctor said.
 “There’ll be plenty of time for talking once the swelling goes down.”